BhavikThummar/BTYoutubePlayer/README.md

 ```

 ## 💻 Usage
-It only takes a few simple steps to install and setup BEMCheckBox to your project.
+It only takes a few simple steps to and setup BTYoutubePlayer to your project.
 First of all import BTYoutubePlayer

 ```ruby
 import 'BTYoutubePlayer'